icarlossz/gencoenergia.github.io/README.md

 # gencoenergia.github.io
-This is a github pages for a temporal web-
+This is a github pages for Genco in connection with Pop.